mohankrishnas3/PViewUI/README.md

 PView empowers blind users to selectively tailor their forum experience by enabling the explicit hiding of irrelevant posts.
 Furthermore, the extension employs real-time algorithms to detect and filter subsequent posts resembling the hidden content, enhancing navigation efficiency within the conversation threads.
 Our user study involving blind participants demonstrated a significant enhancement in usability, reduced workload, and increased satisfaction compared to the conventional forum interaction.

-This repository contains the front-end UI template for PView, showcasing the user interface design.
-Please note that this template is for visualization purposes only and does not include functional back-end integration.

 ### Research Paper Link

 ### Research Paper Link